lamalut/take-home-domain-tpm-challenge/README.md

 We are a practical team at Microsoft and this extends to the way that we work with you to find out if this team is a great fit for you.
 We want you to come away with a great understanding of the work that we actually do day to day and what it is like to work with us.

-So instead of asking you to provide customer scenario and engineering feedback examples on the spot during interview, which is not a thing we often do, we instead discuss a scenario, trend or piece of feedback that you have written previously when we meet.
+So instead of asking you to provide customer or product examples on the spot during interview, which is not a thing we often do, we instead discuss a scenario, trend or piece of feedback that you have written previously when we meet.